 SCOPE OF WORK:

-Central Directorate of National Savings (CDNS), Ministry of Finance hereby invites bids through electronically (E-PADS) from firms/ bidders, registered with tax department for end-to-end Managed Service for “SMS Gateway Service Solution”; for three year, adding efficiency for the satisfaction of existing and potential customers.
+Central Directorate of National Savings (CDNS), Ministry of Finance hereby invites bids through electronically (E-PADS) from firms/ bidders, registered with tax department for end-to-end Managed Service for “SMS Gateway Service Solution”; for three years, adding efficiency for the satisfaction of existing and potential customers.

 CDNS intends to acquire “SMS Gateway Service using HTTPs - API” and configuration of bulk SMS solution and integration with Core, Middleware, Mobile Application, portals and CRM etc. for broadcasting transactional, informational, promotional and activity-based SMS for real time intimation of status of transactions to the customer base.